15Dkatz/es6-in-depth-tutorial/course_material/quizzes/fetch/answers.md

 Optional Quiz: Revisiting Fetch and HTTP

-Here you have the option for a quiz on Fetch and HTTP.
+​Here you have the option to take a quiz on Fetch and HTTP.
 Hopefully a couple questions will strengthen the knowledge you gained when learning about Fetch and HTTP.

 1)